Buying real estate in Malaysia?

 How is the property market in Malaysia these days?

-Malaysia is, today, a reliable and stable choice for investors
+Malaysia currently ensures a stable environment for investors

 Stability should be the first thing you look at when you want to invest in real estate because it safeguards against market fluctuations and uncertainties.
 It is an information you need as a foreigner who might buy a property in Malaysia.

-Rest assured, Malaysia remains a stable country.
-The last Fragile State Index reported for this country is 56.4, which is a good performance.
+Here's some positive information: Malaysia is a country with a stable environment.
+The last Fragile State Index reported for this country is 53.1, which is very good.

 Positive